Sondoro/delani_studio/README.md

 delani_studio

 ## Project description.
-Create landing page for Delani Studio
+This is a web page for Delani studio that includes who they are, what they do, their project portfolio and a contact us page for customer feedback.

 ## Author(s) information.
 Simon Ondoro